🔒 Case Study

 Design Detail · Marketing Page

 A companion page outside the logged-in banking environment introducing Debit Card Perks to prospective customers — communicating value, surfacing key categories, and driving enrolment.
-Designed to work for both existing EWB customers and acquisition traffic.
+Designed to work for both existing East West Bank customers and acquisition traffic.

 04 — Impact